asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

----

----
+!!! note

-**Note:**  You can use named pickup groups in parallel with numeric pickup groups.
+    You can use named pickup groups in parallel with numeric pickup groups.
 For example, the named pickup group '4' is not the same as the numeric pickup group '4'.

     Named pickup groups are new with Asterisk 11.

----
+[//]: # (end-note)